ben-kemister/development-cheat-sheets/content/languages/java/spring-boot/properties.md

 ## Default Values

-By default if the property key is not defined Spring will throw an exception.
+By default, if the property key is not defined Spring will throw an exception.
 You can change this behaviour so that a default value is returned if the property is not set.

 ```java